vascolourenco99/blissapplication/README.md

 ### `Installation`
 To use this project, please follow these steps:

-Install dependencies by running npm install.
+Install dependencies by running `npm install`.

 ### `npm start`